 Forbes Hare Trust Company (NZ) Limited

 New Zealand has a growing presence as an international trust jurisdiction and Forbes Hare Trust Company is well placed to assist with New Zealand structures.
-Our New Zealand office is headed by Lorraine Bartlett, an experienced private client and trusts lawyer.
+Our New Zealand office is headed by Lorraine Harrison, an experienced private client and trusts lawyer.

 Eugene is managing director of Forbes Hare Trust Company (NZ) Limited and is responsible for the New Zealand fiduciary operations of the firm.